Written by Allie Delos Santos

 Matching customers with the appropriate agents has always been a call center trend.
 As a result, intelligent call routing is growing in popularity.
 It creates positive experiences as contact centers connect customers to the best agents.

 This technology optimizes the overall experience.
-With a prioritized call list for agents, shorter customer wait times, and a higher chance of first contact resolution, it is possible.
+It is possible with a prioritized call list for agents, shorter customer wait times, and a higher chance of first contact resolution.

 16. Customer Service Agents Are Becoming Super Agents